0xJCN/Forta-Agent-Sensitive-Function-Simulation/README.md

 ```
 **the transaction_event object returns non checksum addresses, therefore your address for the `MY_ADDRESS` variable must be a non checksum address (lower case)**

-You will also need to get a RPC URL for Rinkeby testnet.
+You will also need to get an RPC URL for Rinkeby testnet.
 I suggest Alchemy.
 You will then paste that url in the first line of the forta.config.json file:
 ```
 {
   "jsonRpcUrl": "[YOUR-URL]",                      /* JSON-RPC url for running agent during development e.g. wss://mainnet.infura.io/ws/v3/YOUR_API_KEY */